liuhao-cn/fastSHT/README.md

 # 4. FAQs

 ## 4.1.
-Linking errors associated with Intel MKL (for installation without docker)
+Linking errors associated with Intel MKL when import the SHT module (for installation without docker)

 Try pre-load some MKL libraries by